-So, why are stories so important towards child development?
+So, why are stories so beneficial towards child development?
 What are the effects of storytelling on children's learning?
-There are many benefits of storytelling, which we’ll highlight below:

 Anyone can try their hand at telling a story.
 Stories can be about anyone or anything and come from any person.
 It’s also two fold; it can be shared verbally or on paper.
-Since it can be either spoken or written, this allows for more people to partake in the art of storytelling, including younger children who are just learning how to read.
-If a child doesn’t know how to read or write, they won’t feel excluded with storytelling.
-They can become involved by listening to someone tell stories and furthermore they can verbally participate, telling stories of their own!
+This means that younger children who are just learning how to read are also able to take part, whether by listening to the storyteller or verbally participating.
+If a child doesn’t know how to read or write, they won’t feel excluded.

-From simply reflecting on their day, to making up a magical land as they play with their Legos, there are many clever ways for your child to start practicing storytelling.
-This type of practice will also be a big contributing factor towards helping your child start to write!
-Even if your child doesn’t initially write their thoughts down, they are formulating a sequence in their head which is the basis you need for writing.
+From reflecting on their day, to making up a magical land as they play with their Legos, there are many clever ways for your child to start practicing storytelling.

-As we alluded to earlier, storytelling doesn’t have to start with speaking or writing, it can present itself in many different ways.
-Whether your child gets inspired by drawing to start telling stories, or perhaps your child uses unconventional materials like scribbling in the sand or arranging fridge magnets to get inspired, there are many ways to get your children to start thinking about how to express themselves.
-Discover some innovative ways for your child to explore different forms of expression in this article.
+Storytelling doesn’t even have to start with speaking or writing.
+Whether your child gets inspired by drawing or perhaps your child uses unconventional materials like arranging fridge magnets to get inspired, there are many ways to get your children to start thinking about how to express themselves.

-The more a child engages with stories, the more they are exposed to new words, new ideas, and the world around them.
-It’s important to note that this practice is not limited to children - even adults sometimes have to look words up!
+The more a child engages with stories, the more they are exposed to new words, ideas and the world around them.
+This practice is not limited to children - even adults sometimes have to look words up!